kraaakilo/TheHackingLab/readme.md

 Feel free to use this repository to organize your files and resources for CTF competitions, penetration testing, and other security-related activities.
 Here’s an example of my workspace structure:

+Access and run the challenger script in this repository to automate the flag creation process.

 ```plaintext
 ── workspace
     ├── capture_the_flag